MonNomInferno/bing-wallpaper/README.md

 # bing-wallpaper
 Download and apply latest Bing Wallpaper in MacOS

-This script is an extension to a depreacted script by thejandroman
+This script is an extension to a deprecated script by thejandroman

 Tested on MacOS 26.4